Got questions about buying or owning a scooter, or riding in Chicago? Check out the Vespa Club of Chicago Scootering Guide.

 Do I specifically need a Vespa scooter to join VCOA-Chicago?

-People-wise, we welcome (and thankfully attract) all ages, genders races, colors, creeds, even (most) musical tastes.
+People-wise, we welcome (and thankfully attract) all ages, genders races, colors, creeds, and (most) musical tastes.
 So long as you have an open mind and can respectfully co-exist with others, you will be welcome at our events.

 How do I join the VCOA Chicago Chapter?